Erwin Bumke: Life

 Born in the small town of Stolp (today, Słupsk, Poland) in the Prussian Province of Pomerania, he had a family that was middle class.
 His father was a doctor and his mother a factory owner's daughter.
 His brother Oswald Bumke (1877–1950) became a noted psychiatrist.

-After studying law in Freiburg, Leipzig, Munich, Berlin and Greifswald, Bumke began his career as a judge in Essen.
+After studying law at the University of Freiburg, Leipzig University, the Ludwig-Maximilians-Universität München, the Humboldt University of Berlin and the University of Greifswald, Bumke began his career as a judge in Essen.
 In 1907, he assumed an office in the 'Reichsjustizamt, the precursor of the later Reich Ministry of Justice.
 The same year, he married Eva von Merkatz (1873–1947), the aunt of the later Minister of Justice Hans-Joachim von Merkatz.
 The couple had two sons, both of whom were killed in World War II.
 Bumke himself served as an officer in World War I, achieving the rank of Hauptmann (Captain).

 After the war, Bumke joined the German National People's Party (DNVP).
 He quickly rose to the head of Department II in the newly established Ministry of Justice, which was concerned with criminal law.
 He prepared, among other things, the Reichstag drafts for a new Strafgesetzbuch penal code in 1927, which never saw the light of day.
 In 1930, Bumke became president of the International Criminal Law and Prison Commission.

 Upon the resignation of Walter Simons in 1929, Bumke was appointed as head of the Reichsgericht by President Paul von Hindenburg.
 On 25 October 1932, the court under Bumke's leadership, declared the temporary removal of the Prussian state ministers' authority by a Reichskommissar, enacted by emergency decree (see Preußenschlag), to be valid.
 According to an amendment to the Weimar Constitution passed in December 1932, Bumke should have become interim President if Hindenburg either died or was permanently incapacitated, holding the post until new elections.
 Indeed, the Nazis supported this amendment to allay concerns about Adolf Hitler taking the presidency in the event he ever became chancellor.